ibexa/documentation-user/docs/search_engine_optimization/work_with_seo.md

-You can also fine-tune the way your content is presented when linked from a social media platform by populating the social media-specific meta tags in the exact same way:
-Fill in fields in the **OpenGraph** and **Twitter** sections with patterns to configure the Facebook and Twitter presentation respectively.
+You can also fine-tune the way your content is presented when linked from a social media platform by populating the social media-specific meta tags in the exact same way: fill in fields in the **OpenGraph** and **Twitter** sections with patterns to configure the Facebook and Twitter presentation respectively.
 <!--If you leave these fields blank, social media snippets are generated based on
 the definitions that you provided in the search engine meta tag fields.-->

 ## Preview meta tags of Content item

-You can preview how the actual SEO tags for a specific Content item will look like when they are passed to a search engine or social media platform.
+You can preview what the actual SEO tags for a specific Content item will look like when they are passed to a search engine or social media platform.

 1. In Content Tree, navigate to the Content item.
-2. On the Content item details screen, go to the SEO tab.
+2. On the Content item details screen, click the SEO tab.
 3. Review the contents of the **resolved** fields.

 ![SEO tab in Content item details](img/SEO_tab.png)`